dcweaver/practicing_cbb/README.md

-# practicing_cbb
+## practicing CBB Data Analysis in R
-learning cbb data packages in R
+private repo for learning college basketball data manipulation and visualization with packages in R (cbbdata, cbbplotR)